k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### Metrics/Assurance DB

-- [ ] Set the Metrics/Assurance DB, used by Evaluation and Observation - interfaces and Environments Globals, with relevant values, similar to those mentioned for the Pipeline DB.
+- [ ] Set the interfaces and Environment Globals for the Metrics/Assurance DB (used by Evaluation and Observation), with the relevant values, similar to those mentioned for the Pipeline DB.
 The Environment Globals that should be set are: ASSURANCE_INTERFACE_TYPE, ASSURANCE_INTERFACE, ASSURANCE_SCHEMA

 ### LUI snaps Storage